 - Kidney stones formed with calcium are a sign your urine is too acidic and needs to be balanced.
 Potassium has an alkaline effect, which will increase your urinary pH and make it less welcoming for kidney stones to nest.

-- Potassium binds with calcium, so calcium doesn’t have the chance to bind with other minerals that cause kidney stones.
+- Potassium citrate increases citrate levels, which binds with calcium, so calcium doesn’t have the chance to bind with other minerals that cause kidney stones.
 More calcium in your urine means higher chances of kidney stones forming, while less means a lower chance.

 Your recommended daily intake value of potassium is 4,700 milligrams[*].

-Most people reach for potassium rich foods such as bananas, potatoes, black beans and yogurt when they need a boost.
+That’s why people usually reach for potassium rich foods such as bananas, potatoes, black beans and yogurt when they need a boost.

-Add these 10 potassium rich foods to your ketogenic menu plan and you’ll meet your potassium goals and stay in ketosis the easy way:
+Add these 12 potassium sources to your ketogenic menu plan to meet your potassium goals and stay in ketosis the easy way!